-The science behind sleep remains a mystery to most individuals.
-However, as sleep disorders, stress, sickness, disease, and overall health of the human race declines, the importance of learning about this nightly activity is rising Therefore, today I have decided to discuss the various information that I learned through completing Mark Sisson’s Primal Blueprint Certification course.
+The science behind sleep remains a mystery to most individuals, it’s common knowledge that everyone has their own ideal bed environment to enable them to get a good sleep.
+However, as sleep disorders, stress, sickness, disease, and overall health of the human race declines, the importance of learning about this nightly activity is rising.
+Therefore, today I have decided to discuss the various information that I learned through completing Mark Sisson’s Primal Blueprint Certification course.
 Throughout the certification, I was taught why it is so important to get adequate amounts of sleep, what a “good nights rest” actually means, and the varying factors that can effect the overall productivity of sleeping as a whole.

 Why Sleep is a Big Deal